Capital Campaign

 Farm Program Barn Relocation & Upgrade

 The entire Farm operation will be relocated and centralized.
-The current barn will be utilized for parking while a new clear-span barn, traditional barn, and chicken coop will be constructed further south, near the ballfield.
+The current barn will be utilized for storage while a new clear-span barn, traditional barn, and chicken coop will be constructed further south, near the ballfield.
 This will allow for a larger, improved Farm operation, which is at the heart of our Therapeutic Work Program.

 Wellness & Activity Center